Perkedel/After-Church/Documents/Misc/LFM-changelog-2021.11.180.md

 Gyouter: I know!
 I know.
 We have no choice! the appartment cell owner suddenly came back, and she is being a target my millions of bad guys!

-Lissmey: Okey, right away (start taking virtual world portal from the box just underneath the floor mat. (install the portal)!
+Lissmey: Okey, right away (start taking virtual world portal from the box just underneath the floor mat). (install the portal)!
 Charging up. ...
 Okay, it's ready.

 Gyouter: Great! keep your eye on her, both your premise & outside the dome.
 She has blue hair with red checkmark white shirt & blue pants, or skirt idk.